FAQ

 Time Commitment

-Fellows will meet Monday evenings twice a month in New York City.
-They should make reasonable efforts to attend all required meeting dates listed in the application portal and notify staff of anticipated conflicts.
-During the 9-month fellowship, there will be an estimated total of 55 hours dedicated to program sessions, along with an expectation that fellows will commit substantial time outside of sessions for reading, research, and writing.
+Fellows will meet in person on Monday evenings twice a month in New York City and are required to attend all meeting dates listed in the application portal.
+If there is an anticipated scheduling conflict, staff must be notified in advance.
+During the 9-month fellowship, there will be an estimated total of 45 hours dedicated to program sessions, along with an expectation that fellows will commit substantial time outside of sessions for regular office hours with program staff, reading, research, and writing.

 Fellows will be awarded a stipend of $7,500 for participation in the 9-month fellowship.